akosfurton/stackoverflow_auto_mod/analysis_report.md

  post flagging to moderators for further review, and banning users/IP Addresses that fail to follow site guidelines.

- # Running the code
- - requirements.txt AND dockerfile

- ## CLI Interface
-To run the pipeline, a CLI interface has been created in the okcupid_stackoverflow package in the `run.py` script.

-The CLI interface takes 3 parameters.
-The parameters are the run_name (used for distinguishing multiple model runs and providing a unique ID to save particular models), the module (preprocessing or model fitting), and use_metadata (which toggles the inclusion of metadata about the post in the model fitting step)

-To run the code from the CLI interface, please use the following syntax from the top level folder in the repository:
-`python okcupid_stackoverflow/run.py --run_name=<INSERT RUN NAME> --module
-=<INSERT MODULE> --use_metadata`

-## Airflow Orchestration

-#TODO: Insert short blurb about Airflow

-To run the pipeline in a more automated fashion, an Airflow server has been set up at `INSERT IP ADDRESS HERE`.
-To trigger a particular run of the pipeline, please use the entry point found at `bin/airflow_trigger.sh`

-For example, to trigger a manual run of the tf_idf pipeline: `bash bin /airflow_trigger.sh -d tf_idf_pipeline -r test_123_must_be_unique -p "--use_metadata"`

-This will run the pre-processing task first, and upon completion run the model_fitting and model_evaluation tasks.
-If any of the tasks fail, the Airflow server will send an email to the email address listed at the top of the DAG definition file (`dags/tf_idf_pipeline.py`)

-## Serving Text Predictions with Flask
-- describe Flask for automated serving

  # Reflections
  - If I did this assignment again, I would have not done anything